Jeremy-Neville/Weka-LGBM/README.md

 # LGBM ProtoType
-What we will now focus on is the original prototype I created for my LGBM pyscript I utilized to attain my orignal results from the prototype.
+What we will now focus on is the original prototype I created for my LGBM py script I utilized to attain my original results from the prototype.
 It is important to note that the code for the prototype will only have a few differences compared to the finished product.

 ## LGBM ProtoType Code
 The code provided below is the code utilized for the prototype.
 As you can see, the LGBMClassifier does not utilize any parameters and is instead relying upon what can be inferred to be default parameters.
 What we are currently unsure of is if these default parameters are good parameters or are insufficient in allowing us to acquire a good understanding of how effective LGBM is with this data set.